This article was updated on July 25, 2018.

 Asking candidates to submit work samples is a great way to evaluate skills and assess how a candidate responds to a work request.
 Recruiters could also learn intangibles about how much effort they are willing to put in, how well they listen to instructions and whether they ask follow-up question to make sure they fully understand the assignment.

-In a war for talent that could see organizations be "short as many as 18 million college-educated workers" by 2020, according to Business Insider, it is imperative to focus time and resources on understanding, recruiting and hiring recent grads.
+In a war for talent, it is imperative to focus time and resources on understanding, recruiting and hiring recent grads.
 In a few short years every organization will be jockeying to land these rising stars, so your HR team would do well to earn their respect and loyalty now, before somebody else does a better job of giving them what they want.